Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 a remarketing campaign

-3. conversion rate optimization of the website becomes (even) more important
+3. Conversion rate optimization of the website is becoming (even) more important

-The goal of every B2B website is to generate leads and conversions - that's nothing new so far.
-But if you get less traffic through Google AI overviews and zero-click searches, every click is an even more important contact point that you should use even more efficiently.
-After all, fewer clicks carry less weight if the remaining clicks convert better.
+The goal of every B2B website is to generate leads or conversions – so far, nothing new.
+However, if you're getting less traffic through Google AI Overviews and zero-click searches, every click becomes a more significant touchpoint that you should use even more efficiently.
+After all, fewer clicks matter less if the remaining clicks convert better.

-It is crucial that your landing pages and website as a whole are action-oriented and lead users directly to the next step - e.g. requesting a demo, downloading a whitepaper or filling out a contact form.
-This will help you secure leads, even if traffic drops, and reduce your costs per lead at the same time.
-Decisive levers are:
+The key is to ensure that your landing pages and website as a whole are structured in an action-oriented way, guiding users directly to the next step – e.g., requesting a demo, downloading a white paper, or filling out a contact form.
+This secures leads even if traffic decreases, while simultaneously lowering your cost per lead.
+Key levers include:

-And if users don't convert immediately, are they lost forever?
-Even if your website is conversion-optimized, not every click will probably lead to a new lead.
-But if you get less traffic overall, it becomes all the more valuable and you shouldn't just let a click go to waste.
+And if a user doesn't convert immediately, are they lost forever?
+Even if your website is highly conversion-optimized, it's unlikely that every click will lead to a new lead.
+However, if you're getting less traffic overall, it becomes all the more valuable, and you shouldn't let any click simply fizzle out.
 This is where remarketing comes into play.

-The advantage of every click that goes beyond the Google AI Overview is that users show concrete interest and have conversion potential.
-In the B2B and IT sectors in particular, it is unusual for users to convert directly on their first visit to your website - the decision-making processes usually take much longer.
-Remarketing is therefore essential in order not to squander this potential.
-This is important:
+The advantage of every click that goes beyond the Google AI Overview is: users show concrete interest and have conversion potential.
+Especially in the B2B and IT sectors, it's quite unusual for users to convert directly on their first visit to your website – decision-making processes usually take much longer.
+Remarketing is therefore essential to avoid squandering this potential.
+The following is important for this:

-A study on Media Consumption and Vendor Engagement by techtarget shows that IT buyers spend 3 to 4 months researching before they make their first contact with sales another 3 to 4 months before making a purchase decision.
-It is therefore important that you do not lose the prospective customer in this crucial phase.
+A study on Media Consumption and Vendor Engagement from techtarget shows that IT buyers research for 3 to 4 months before contacting sales for the first time 3 to 4 months before making a purchase decision.
+So it's important that you don't lose the prospect in this crucial phase.

-If we look at the new SERP structure with regard to Google Ads, two different scenarios come into question:
+If we look at the new SERP structure with regard to Google Ads, two different scenarios are possible:

 However, the more users focus on the AI Overview, the more the ads fade into the background.
-Of course, this also jeopardizes Google's business model.
-One of the Group's solutions: Placing ads in Google AI Overviews to place them.
-Various formats are currently being tested, including
+This, of course, also endangers Google's business model.
+One solution being considered by the corporation: placing ads in Google AI Overviews.
+Various formats are currently being tested, including:

 The rollout has already begun in the USA (as of July 2025) and is expected to be extended to Europe in the coming months.
-It is important to note that you cannot book these formats separately at this time; rather, Google decides when to display ads in AI Overviews and when not to.
-It therefore remains important to keep an eye on search intent and context for your campaign plan, your ads and landing pages.
+Important: You cannot book these formats separately at this time; rather, Google decides when to show ads in the AI Overviews and when not to.
+So, it remains important to keep search intent and context in mind for your campaign plan, your ads, and landing pages.

-Our assumption is that Google will transfer the ads from the SERP to Google AI Overviews or Google AI Search in Google AI Mode in the long term.
+Our assumption is that, in the long term, Google will transfer the ads from the SERP to the Google AI Overviews or to the Google AI Search in Google AI Mode.

-In addition to the tips and measures already mentioned, there are a few other adjustments that may be of interest when it comes to SEA and Google AI Overviews.
-To go into more detail, however, an individual assessment of your current campaigns is always necessary.
-This can include, for example
+In addition to the tips and measures already mentioned, there are a few more levers that may be of interest regarding SEA and Google AI Overviews.
+However, to delve further into the details, an individual assessment of your current campaigns is always necessary.
+This may include:

-It is important here not to act hastily and to implement changes according to a plan and within a controlled test framework.
-If you are not an SEA professional yourself, this is best left to an agency.
+Here, it is important not to act rashly and to implement changes according to plan and within a controlled testing framework.
+If you are not an SEA professional yourself, it is best to leave this to an agency.

-One last thought on SEO and SEA with regard to Google AI Overviews: In addition to the individual tips and measures, it is particularly important to no longer view the two areas as separate silos, but to interlink them more closely.
-Relevance and context - which are your most important assets in both disciplines - require context-rich, clearly structured content, which SEO traditionally delivers.
-At the same time, SEA clicks and data are important to compensate for traffic losses in the organic sector.
-A future-proof strategy therefore takes SEA and SEO into account in combination.
+One last thought on SEO and SEA with regard to Google AI Overviews: In addition to the individual tips and measures, it is particularly important not to regard the two areas as separate silos, but to interlink them more closely.
+For relevance and context—which are your most important assets in both disciplines—you need contextually strong, cleanly structured content, which is classically provided by SEO.
+At the same time, SEA clicks and data are important to compensate for traffic losses in the organic area.
+A future-proof strategy, therefore, considers SEA and SEO in combination.

 How does the tracking of mentions in Google AI Overviews work?

-Online marketing in any form is of course not something that you should simply implement in the blue - the measurability of results is one of the most important factors and essential for optimizing your campaigns.
-Tracking mentions in Google AI Overviews is currently still such a "blue box".
+Online marketing in any form is, of course, not something you should simply implement blindly—the measurability of results is one of the most important factors and essential for optimizing your campaigns.
+Tracking mentions in Google AI Overviews is currently still a 'black box'.

-There are already the first tools that have integrated functions for tracking Google AI Overviews.
-Sistrix for example, rolled out such a function in May.
-The problem is that most tools obtain their data from Google SERPs, but not directly from Google.
+There are already initial tools that have integrated functions for tracking Google AI Overviews.
+Sistrix, for example, rolled out such a function in May.
+The problem: most tools obtain their data from the Google SERP, but not directly from Google.
 A separate evaluation via the Google Search Console would be much more reliable.

-Although clicks on sources in Google AI Overviews and in Google AI Mode, according to Google are now included in the Search Console data, they are not marked separately.
+Although clicks on sources in the Google AI Overviews and in Google AI Mode now flow into the Search Console data according to Google, they are not separately identified.

-Can Google create AI overviews just like that?
+Is Google allowed to create AI overviews just like that?

-For many website operators, the question also arises: Is Google allowed to automatically summarize content?
-In fact, the rollout of Google AI Overviews in Europe is still described by many as a "test" and has been delayed compared to the launch in the USA, mainly due to legal issues.
+Many website operators are also asking the question: Is Google allowed to automatically summarize content?
+In fact, the rollout of Google AI Overviews in Europe is still referred to as a 'test' by many and has been delayed primarily due to legal issues compared to the introduction in the USA.

-From a purely technical point of view, Google is on the safe side, as it only accesses publicly available web content for the AI Overviews, according to its own information.
-The problem is that this content is reinterpreted by the AI and placed in a new context.
-This leads to questions regarding copyright and responsibility for the content displayed.
-The European Commission is currently investigating the following points and infringements:
+From a purely technical point of view, Google is on the safe side, as it only accesses publicly available web content for the AI Overviews, according to its own statements.
+The problem: this content is reinterpreted by the AI and placed in a new context.
+This leads to questions regarding copyright and also responsibility for the content displayed.
+The European Commission is currently investigating the following points or violations:

-Our assessment: Not making your business website crawlable for AI is not a sustainable strategy.
-However, it is all the more important that the content on your website is of high quality, up-to-date and demonstrably factually correct.
-If there are areas with sensitive data, it is better to exclude these specifically via robots.txt or a paywall.
+Our assessment: Not making your business website crawlable for AI is not a future-proof strategy.
+However, it is all the more important that the content of your website is of high quality, up-to-date, and factually correct.
+If there are areas with sensitive data, you should rather exclude them specifically via robots.txt or a paywall.

 An outlook: What's next for Google AI Overviews & Google AI Search?

-Google AI Overviews are not a test run, but mark a profound change in search behavior - away from searches and towards direct answers.
-The fact that Google has embarked on this path is also demonstrated by the Google AI Modewhich offers a dialog-based search aka SearchGPT and whose rollout has already begun in the USA.
+Google AI Overviews are not a test run, but mark a profound change in search behavior—away from searching to direct answers.
+The fact that Google has taken this path is also proven by the Google AI Mode, which enables a dialogue-based search aka SearchGPT and whose rollout has already begun in the USA.

-All the features of Google's AI search projects ultimately boil down to the fact that the classic SERP (Search Engine Result Page) is being replaced by direct answers to questions, resulting in a change in users' search behavior.
-For companies, the most important measures of success are no longer click records and first place in the organic search results, but contextual visibility within overviews and AI search.
+All features of Google's AI Search projects ultimately lead to the classic SERP (Search Engine Result Page) being replaced by direct answers to questions, resulting in a change in user search behavior.
+For companies, click records and first place in the organic search results are no longer the most important measures of success, but contextual visibility within overviews and AI search.

-This offers enormous potential that you shouldn't squander by declaring SEO or SEA "dead".
-It's important to make the right strategic adjustments to prepare your website and your content for Google to do the Googling for users in the future.
-How well positioned are you?
+This offers enormous potential that you should not squander by declaring SEO or SEA as 'dead'.
+The right strategic adjustments are important to prepare your website and your content for the fact that Google will take over the Googling for users in the future.
+How well are you positioned?
 You can find out now with our AI Search Readiness Analysis.
 Simply contact us for a non-binding strategy discussion.

 Google AI Overview FAQ